tiiuae/aarch64_bin_builder/README.md

 ## Disclaimer

-The binaries are packed with [UPX](https://github.com/upx/upx) to reduce their footprint drastically, allowing for faster download speeds and usage on memory/disk bottlenecked devices.
+The binaries are packed with [UPX](https://github.com/upx/upx) to drastically reduce their footprint, allowing for faster download speeds and usage on memory/disk bottlenecked devices.
 That said, the build process is transparent and open source, so if you distrust the binary, please read the code or compile locally.

 ## Contributing 🤝